 - Appearance – Pocket doors have a unique and custom look that will set your home apart from others.

-- Maintenance – Because the hardware for pocket doors is in the wall, maintenance and repair on these doors can be complicated.
+- Maintenance – Because the hardware for pocket doors is in the wall, maintenance and repair can be complicated.
 In addition, there are more moving parts for a pocket door.
 They can fall off the track, have trouble locking, and squeak if not oiled.

-- Cost – The doors, the pocket door hardware, and the construction of pocket doors is more expensive than that of a standard door.
+- Cost – The doors, hardware, and installation are more expensive than that of a standard door.